 While referrals are an excellent way to earn more business, they're not your only option.
 When you're in between leads and referrals, you can leverage Nectar.
 Using Nectar, you can purchase quality leads for the products you sell.

 Nectar doesn't buy leads from third-party sites and then resell them.
 Instead, they generate fresh leads using their own sources.
 The company connects health, life, auto, homeowners, and Medicare insurance shoppers with you by matching what they're looking for with what you have to offer.
 After all, bringing together compatible customers and insurance agents makes the process significantly more beneficial for both parties.
 Customers get a more personal, higher quality experience, and the agent is more likely to gain new business.
 It's a win-win for everyone.

 Are you interested in purchasing real-time insurance leads to help boost your business?
 Nectar makes the process easy.
-You can set filters (or use presets) using an online portal with 24/7 access.
-There are no contracts to sign.
-You're in complete control.
 Sign up with Nectar today to get started.

 This article reflects the features of Nectar as of the date of publication.
 Features are subject to change at any time.
 This article is meant for informational purposes only, it is not a guarantee that using Nectar will help you achieve specific business or financial results and is not intended to serve as the sole recommendation for any business financial decisions.